embedthis/ioto/EVAL.md

 1.2.
 You are prohibited from distributing, selling, renting or providing remote access to Integrated Products containing any portion of the Software.
-You acknowledge that a separate Embedthis license is required for further development after this Agreement has terminated or for the distribution and selling Integrated Products.
+You acknowledge that a separate EmbedThis license is required for further development after this Agreement has terminated or for the distribution and selling Integrated Products.

 ### 2\.
 Copyright and Ownership

 2.1.
-The Software is owned by Embedthis and is protected by international copyright, trademark and any other applicable laws.
+The Software is owned by EmbedThis and is protected by international copyright, trademark and any other applicable laws.
 You must comply with the terms of the copyright notice in the Software and must never remove any notice or product identification from the Software or the accompanying documentation.
-You acknowledge that the copyright, patent, trade secret and all other intellectual property rights in the Software shall remain the exclusive property of Embedthis.
-You also acknowledge that Embedthis owns the Embedthis, Appweb, Ioto and Embedthis GoAhead trademarks and logos.
+You acknowledge that the copyright, patent, trade secret and all other intellectual property rights in the Software shall remain the exclusive property of EmbedThis.
+You also acknowledge that EmbedThis owns the EmbedThis, Appweb, Ioto and EmbedThis GoAhead trademarks and logos.

 ### 3\.
 Warranties and Limitations

 3.1.
-Embedthis DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, RELATED TO THE Software, ITS USE OR ANY INABILITY TO USE IT, THE RESULTS OF ITS USE AND THIS Agreement.
+EmbedThis DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, RELATED TO THE Software, ITS USE OR ANY INABILITY TO USE IT, THE RESULTS OF ITS USE AND THIS Agreement.
 The Software and any accompanying written materials are supplied "AS IS", without warranty of any kind.
-Embedthis does not warrant, guarantee or make any representations regarding the use of or the results of the use of the Software or as to its correctness, accuracy, reliability, currentness or otherwise.
+EmbedThis does not warrant, guarantee or make any representations regarding the use of or the results of the use of the Software or as to its correctness, accuracy, reliability, currentness or otherwise.
 You assume the entire risk as to the results and performance of the Software.

 ### 4\.
 Notices

 4.1.
-Embedthis may, at its sole discretion, terminate this Agreement at any time without notice.
+EmbedThis may, at its sole discretion, terminate this Agreement at any time without notice.

 ### 5\.
 Applicable Law